LearnWithTwoHeads/devops/04-real-world-applications/2-three-tier-architecture.md

 - `app/js/app.js`
 - `app/index.html`

+In the `app/js/app.js`, you have to make sure you replace the IP Address with that of your backend server, which we will provision next.

 ### Backend Tier

 Create another EC2 instance for the backend application to run.
 Following the steps above we mentioned for security groups you should create another security group called `backend-group`, and give it inbound rules to allow traffic from anywhere IPv4 on port `22`, and anywhere IPv4 on port `8080`.